hyunholee26/Short-term-water-level-prediction-in-the-river-using-LSTM-with-MC-dropout/README.md

 You can find related notebooks in `/notebooks/deeplearning_with_MC_Dropout` folder.
 In the notebooks, there are 3 type of deep learning models which are LSTM, 1D CNN, and DNN with Monte Carlo Dropout for two target areas where is Jingwan and Samrangjin.

+### Future works

+ - Incorporating hydrology and physics knowledge into deep learning models that predict natural phenomena such as water level
+ - Graph neural network considering spatial autocorrelation and (river) networks for water level prediction
+ - Uncertainty Estimation for Spatiotemporal prediction specialized in natural phenomena

 <!-- CONTRIBUTING -->
 ## Contributing